 Field Description Http Indicates that the system files are backed up or restored via an HTTP server.
 The possible field values are: Backup current setting to file - Backs up the current configuration files via the HTTP server.
 Restore saved setting from file - Restores the current configuration files via the HTTP server.
+File Type - Specifies the current configuration file type.
+The possible field values are Startup Config and Running Config .
 TFTP Indicates that the system files are backed up or restored via an TFTP server.
 The possible field values are: Server IP - Specifies the TFTP Server IP Address to which files are backed up or from which they are restored.
 File - Indicates the file that is backed up or restored.
+File Type - Specifies the current configuration file type.
+The possible field values are Startup Config and Running Config .
 Backup current setting to server - Backs up the current configuration files via the TFTP server.
 Restore saved setting from server - Restores the current configuration files via the TFTP server.